-- Move unseeded players if there are no players awaiting entry iv. into draw and withdrawal would create double bye.
-If there are no players awaiting entry into the draw and the withdrawal would create a double bye, then the Referee may: - Move opponent of highest seed who does not have bye.
-Choose the opponent of highest seed who does not have by and move this player to the proper position in the double bye.
-(Proper position is the top line of the pairing in the top half and the bottom line of the pairing in the bottom half.):
+- iv.
+Move unseeded players if there are no players awaiting entry into draw and withdrawal would create double bye.
+If there are no players awaiting entry into the draw and the withdrawal would create a double bye, then the Referee may: - (A) Move opponent of highest seed who does not have bye.
+Choose the opponent of highest seed who does not have bye and move this player to the proper position in the double bye.
+(Proper position is the top line of the pairing in the top half and the bottom line of the pairing in the bottom half.);

-- Move player in adjoining match.
+- (B) Move player in adjoining match.
 If all seeded players have byes and there is a first-round match in the adjoining match, then move one player from the adjoining match to the vacant position.
 (Matches are adjoining if the winners of these matches will meet in the next round.)
-This creates a second-round match between the same players who would otherwise play each other in the first round: - (C) Move player from another first-round match.
+This creates a second-round match between the same players who would otherwise play each other in the first round; - (C) Move player from another first-round match.
 If the adjoining match also contains a bye, first identify the quarter with the most players.
 If two or more quarters have the most players, then select a quarter in the half opposite the quarter where the vacant position is located.
 If the quarter is in the top half, select the first pair of players who have a first-round match and move the player on the bottom of the pairing to the vacant position.
-If the quarter is in the bottom half, select the first pair of players who have a first-round match and move the player on the top of the pairing to the vacant position. - 2.
+If the quarter is in the bottom half, select the first pair of players who have a first-round match and move the player on the bottom the player on the bottom half, select the first pair of players who have a first-round match and move the player on the top of the pairing to the vacant position. - 2.
 Players omitted from draw.
 (See Figure 6.)
 Any player whose entry is received on time and is otherwise acceptable will not be denied a place in the draw because of administrative error or oversight by tournament officials unless the Referee determines that play has proceeded too far to make changes in the draw practicable.
 The entire draw does not have to be remade.
 Instead, the following procedure should be followed: - If play has not begun and if omitted player would not have been a. seeded, then the player's place in the draw should be determined by a random drawing.
 The random drawing includes the omitted player and all unseeded players.
 The player whose name is drawn is placed on the line previously occupied by the last bye that was placed in the draw.
 See USTA Regulation II.B.4.d. for the order in which byes are placed in the draw.
 Unless the omitted player's name was the one drawn, the name is positioned on the line previously occupied by the player whose name was drawn.
 For example, there is a draw of 27 with eight seeds and five byes.
 Seeds 5, 6, 7, and 8 were randomly drawn to lines 28, 5, 20 and 13, respectively.
-Therefore, the last available by went on line 27 opposite the fifth seed.
+Therefore, the last available by ewent on line 27 opposite the fifth seed.
 Figure 6 illustrates this procedure.
 Davidson has been omitted from the draw.
 A drawing including Davidson and all unseeded players is held.
 The name of Edwards, which is on line 18, is drawn.
 Edwards' name is removed from line 18 and placed on line 27.
 Davidson's name is placed on line 18.